atomisthq/docs/docs/integration/jfrog.md

 When your registry is not visible on the public internet, images can be indexed by running a monitoring agent inside the network.

-The agent will scan configured Artifactory container repositories at regular intervals, and send newly discovered images' metadata to the Atomist control plan.
+The agent will scan configured Artifactory container repositories at regular intervals, and send newly discovered images' metadata to the Atomist control plane.

 In the example below, `https://hal9000.atomist.com` is a private registry that is only visible on an internal network.